meikidd/f2e-100-articles/README.md

-# 100 Articles for front end beginners.
+# 100 Articles for front-end developers.

 ## JavaScript